Anorak2/Obsidian-Notes/6 - Main Notes/Static analysis.md

 **Benefits:**
 - "Analyst's Sieve" It allows us to sift out programs such that everything left is a definitely good program.
-	- Completeness (No false negatives) of bug finding
-	- Soundness (No false positives ) of verification
 - Non-Interactive
 	- It can run in the background and by using abstractions we don't need inputs